Data protection rights

 You should provide copies of any letters or emails exchanged between you and the organisation or person.

-If the Commissioner agrees with your complaint, she will try to make sure that the organisation or person obeys the law and puts matters right.
+If the Commissioner agrees with your complaint, he/she will try to make sure that the organisation or person obeys the law and puts matters right.
 If the Data Protection Commissioner does not accept your complaint, you may appeal to the Circuit Court against her decision within 21 days.